coreyja/coreyja-blog/source/blog/20181110-vim-spelling-suggestions-fzf.html.md

 nnoremap z= :call FzfSpell()<CR>
 ~~~

 [^1]: I eventually found this function by digging into the source code of the [kopischke/unite-spell-suggest](https://github.com/kopischke/unite-spell-suggest/blob/master/autoload/unite/sources/spell_suggest.vim) repo.
-This plugin did a similiar thing with Unite as the fuzzy finding tool.
+This plugin did a similar thing with Unite as the fuzzy finding tool.